ibvhim/SIS_OD/README.md

 ## __Aim__

 The goal of this project is to find a way to __synthesize new satellite images for Object Detection__.
-Additionally, I am trying to use image processing techniques to reduce dependency on libraries.
+Additionally, I am trying to focus on mainly using image processing techniques to reduce dependency on any external libraries.

 ---
 ## __Methodology__

-Before I tell you about the methodology there are a few things I want you to understand and that is that there are two parts to achieving the output -
+Before I tell you about the methodology there are a few things I want you to understand and that is that there are two parts to achieving the output - generate a base image and then add the objects on it.

-- The first part is generating an image that acts as a base for the objects
-- The second part is extracting the objects and placing them on the new image

-Naturally there are 2 main scripts that are responsible for achieving the output:
+So, naturally there are 2 scripts that is responsible for their corresponding parts :-

-1. `stitch_images.py`: This script's main focus is to take the following inputs:
+1. `stitch_images.py`: This script's main focus is to randomly extract patches from the images present in the directiry and stitch together a new image.
+Which we refer to as the "base image".
+It takes the following inputs:
     - directory: The path to the folder containing the images from which the patches are to be extracted.
     - output_size: The desired size of the output image (e.g., (256, 256)).
     - num_outputs: The number of output images to be generated.
     - output_directory: The path to the folder where the output images should be saved.
     - grids: The number of grids in x-axis. (e.g., If you input 3 it will generate an output with a 3 x 3 grid)

-    The script then randomly extract patches from the images present in the directiry and stitch together a new image.
-Which we refer to as the "base image".

-2. `add_objects.py`: This script takes the following as inputs:
+2. `add_objects.py`: This script is responsible for eztracting the objects and adding them onto the stiched images.
+It takes the following as inputs:
     - image_dir:- Path to the images containing the objects
     - base_image_dir:- Path to the directory containing the base images
     - output_dir:- Path to the output folder